MinchinWeb/openttd-wmdot/ReadMe.txt

 The minimum size of towns to connect: 0..10000
     - this is the minimum size of towns WmDOT connects to the highway network
     - this setting can be changed in-game
+Atlas Size: 20..150
+	- this is how many towns WmDOT deals with at a time.
+Larger values can significanly slow down WmDOT's building speed and may lock the game Rebuild Attempts: 1..15
+	- if for some reason WmDOT couldn't finish a route (e.g. a bus was in the in way), it will try again this many times

 -- Version History ------------------------------------------------------------
+Version 5 [2011-04-13]
+	Will now start building almost as fast (within ~15 days) regardless of map size.
+It does this by dividing the map into smaller chunks Tweaks to pathfinder
 Version 4 [2011-04-08]
     Changes to pathfinder allowing in to run in 1/20 the time in some cases Double check the road got built